opentox/loael-paper/loael.md

 Both databases contain substances with multiple measurements, which allow the determination of experimental variabilities.
-For this purpose we have calculated the mean standard deviation of compounds with multiple measurements.
+For this purpose we have calculated the mean LOAEL standard deviation of compounds with multiple measurements.
 Mean standard deviations and thus experimental variabilities are similar for both databases.

 The Nestlé database has 567 LOAEL values for
 445 unique structures, 93 compounds have